scgywx/fooking/README.md

 5 clients event notify(onconnect and onclose).
 6 all language supported(php, python, etc...).
 7 custom message protocol by lua.
+8 backend connection keepalive.

 # client protocol
 client protocol is the protocol use in clients to fooking,
 default build up with 4 bytes header in bigend and body, But you can custom protocol with lua(reference script.lua).

 # backend protocol
 backend protocol is the protocol use in fooking to backends, you can use any luanguage with support fastcgi.
+this protocol is simply, reference: http://www.fastcgi.com/drupal/node/6?q=node/22

 # getting started
 this example is chat room, source code in example/chat